mrazomej/phd/docs/src/chapter_02/section_05_results.md

 \label{eq:saturation}
 $$

-Systems that minimize leakiness repress strongly in the absence of effector while systems that maximize saturation have high expression in the presence of effector.
+Systems that minimize leakiness repress strongly in the absence of the effector, while systems that maximize saturation have high expression in the presence of the effector.
 Together, these two properties determine the dynamic range of a system's response, which is given by the difference
 $$
     \text{dynamic range} = \text{saturation} - \text{leakiness}.